novayo/LeetCode/0236_Lowest_Common_Ancestor_of_a_Binary_Tree/README.md

 * Memory Usage: 27.6 MB, less than 14.86% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

 > 子樹有找到回傳True，左右都找到則為LCA

+---

+try_3.py: O(n) O(1)

+* Runtime: 68 ms, faster than 85.00% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.
+* Memory Usage: 27.8 MB, less than 13.38% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

+> recursion to find out a node which return two "found"